22. NAVAL INTERCEPTION AND COMBAT

 22.3 NAVAL COMBAT:

-22.33 Naval combat is resolved in a series of combat rounds, each of which may consist of one or more of the following:
+22.31 OVERVIEW: Once all naval forces engaged in a naval battle are placed in the interception hex, naval combat is resolved in a series of combat rounds, each of which may consist of one or more of the following, depending on whether the naval forces involved contain fast carriers and submarines:

-B. Carrier-based air strikes against enemy naval forces.
+B. Carrier- and land-based air strikes against enemy naval forces.

-22.34 The sequence of air strikes and fleet combat is repeated until one side or the other entirely withdraws or is completely eliminated.
-Withdrawal from a naval battle is not permitted until some form of combat occurs (22.62).
+22.311 This sequence of air strikes, fleet combat and submarine attacks is repeated until one side or the other entirely withdraws or is completely eliminated.

 A. Being attacked by carrier-based naval air units (all air units).